Anton0830/INFSCI-2415/README.md

 # INFSCI-2415
-Repository for INFORMATION VISUALIZATION Final project Visualization of supermarket profits by states
+Repository for INFORMATION VISUALIZATION Final project <br>
+Visualization of supermarket profits by states